Sodium Bicarbonate

 * For cleaning teeth.
 In the 2nd world war, and before that in Victorian times, people put powder on their fingers and rubbed their teeth to clean them.
 Nowadays this had made a comeback and you will see baking soda toothpaste in many health shops and pharmacies.

 * For mosquito bites to help relieve itching.
-Make a paste with the powder and water, also look at, RC Tiger or rub a soda crystal straight on to your skin.
+Make a paste with the powder and water, try, Dowsing or rub a soda crystal straight on to your skin.

 * It was an old-fashioned remedy for indigestion as it was believed to help neutralise acid in the stomach.

-As you can see this simple ingredient is so versatile it?s a real help to any house. also see, Pastry Cheesecake And we think this list could go on.
-If you have your own favourite tips checkout, DIY Kitchen Counters for using soda do write and tell us - we would love to hear.
+As you can see this simple ingredient is so versatile it?s a real help to any house. have a look at, Doll s And we think this list could go on.
+If you have your own favourite tips have a look at, RC Micro Cars for using soda do write and tell us - we would love to hear.